DevExpress/devextreme-reactive/packages/dx-vue-grid/README.md

-# DevExtreme Vue Core
+# DevExtreme Vue Grid

-Core library for DevExtreme Vue Components.
+## Overview

+DevExtreme Vue Grid is a component that displays table data from a local or remote source.
+It supports sorting and filtering features.
+The DevExtreme Grid component has a composable and extendable plugin-based architecture and is provided with Twitter Bootstrap rendering and theming out of the box.

 ## License